palaniraja/palaniraja.github.com/hugo/content/posts/jackie-chan-memoir.md

 tags : [Fun, Jackie Chan, Book, recommendation]
 ---

 [Jackie Chan](https://en.wikipedia.org/wiki/Jackie_Chan) is the first action star I remember from my _childhood_.
-I heard of [Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee) but never seen his movies, coming to think of it, I do not remember if I have ever seen any one of his movie complete at all, to date.
+I know [Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee) and his fame but never seen his movies, coming to think of it, I do not remember if I have ever seen any one of his movie complete at all, to date.
 But I can remember so many scenes from my first Jackie Chan movie [Who am I](https://www.rottentomatoes.com/m/who_am_i) though I have never seen the movie after 1998.

 I was go through Library's audiobooks application for any new ones and [this book](https://www.amazon.com/Never-Grow-Up-Jackie-Chan/dp/1982107219) one caught my eye.
 I thought it would be a good opportunity to listen a non sci-fi or podcast for the week.
 I ended up completing this in the same weekend.